mybb/docs.mybb.com/1.8/install/index.md

 ### Uploading Files

 In the archive you extracted earlier there will be two directories: Documentation and Upload.
 The Documentation directory contains useful information, however you need not upload it to your server.
+The Upload directory contains the various files needed to run the MyBB software on your host.

 Next, you will need to upload the **contents** of the `Upload/` directory to either your website root directory (sometimes called `www`, `htdocs` or `httpdocs`), or a subdirectory of of your root directory (such as <root>/forums or <root>/community).